Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 8.
 Administrative control

-The administrative control will take place from Friday 27th January from 3pm to 7pm and on Saturday 28th January from 7am to 8am.
-On arrival, the riders will have to present their driving licence, the motorbike registration document, the insurance certificate and the licence (for day licences, they will have to present a medical certificate authorising the practice of motorbike sports, dated less than 3 months).
-In return, they will be given a complete file of the event with all the necessary information.
+Administrative checks will take place on Friday 26 January from 3.00 pm to 7.00 pm and on Saturday 27 January from 7.00 am to 8.00 am.
+On arrival, riders must present their driving licence, motorbike registration document, insurance certificate and licence (for day licences, a medical certificate authorising the practice of motorbike sports, less than 3 months old, must be presented).
+In return, they will receive a complete event file containing all the necessary information.

 Article 9.
 Technical control